Y. H. Salem, MD, FACS

 Acid reflux is unpleasant and often painful, but fortunately, this condition is highly treatable.
 Experienced general surgeon Dr. Y.H.
 Salem diagnoses and treats acid reflux to restore your quality of life.
-Call his office today, with locations in Huntington Beach and Anaheim, California, to learn more or book an appointment online.
+Call his office today, with locations in Foothill Ranch, Huntington Beach, and Anaheim, California, to learn more or book an appointment online.

 Acid reflux is the backflow of stomach acid into your esophagus, the tube that passes from your throat down to your stomach.
 Usually, your esophageal sphincter opens to allow food from the esophagus into your stomach and closes to prevent backflow.